Daireem - A futuristic message board based role playing game

 Many people make them, including Izhmash, Maadi, and Norinco.
 They're all about the same, so there's no telling what kind you'll get when you buy this.

-Bushmaster ACR 1200 tape
+Bushmaster ACR 2600 tape

 Select-fire carbine

-Weight: 6.7 pounds unloaded (average)
+Weight: 8.1 pounds unloaded

 Originally named the Masada, developed by Magpul, and sold to Bushmaster for mass production, the ACR is a gas piston operated modular carbine.
 In theory, a platform to replace the AR15.
+Because it is gas piston operated, it will run cleaner and cooler than a direct gas operated weapon like the AR15 platform.

 The ACR also uses drop in M16 trigger packs, making available to you any fire mode ever used in the AR15 platform, including every combination of safe, semi-automatic, fully-automatic, and three-round burst you can think of.